46kuri/TheSlowHalloween/README.md

 # TheSlowHalloween
-Halloween Event Plug-in for TSL
+Halloween Event Plugin for TSL

 Plugin [mcMMO] is required.